 Namgyal Rinpoche instructed Lama Mark to begin teaching Abhidhamma and its meditations in 1975, to pass on a yogic tradition which Rinpoche received in Burma.
 In the following year, Lama Mark was asked by his Root Teacher to guide students in Tantric-Vajrayana meditations.
 In 1976, Rinpoche gave the novice ordination to Lama Mark, who held this for a number of years.

 Lama Mark has completed extensive meditation retreats and periods of study, including the three years of Teacher’s Training given by his Root Teacher between 1975 and 1977.
-He has also studied with many other outstanding teachers from Eastern traditions including H. H. the 16th Karmapa, H. H. the 14th Dalai Lama, H. E. Chogye Trinchen Rinpoche, and currently with H. E. Lho Ontul Rinpoche, (given with Refuge the name, Lama Yongdu Chokyi Gyaltsen).
+He has also studied with many other outstanding teachers from Eastern traditions including H. H. the 16th Karmapa, H. H. the 14th Dalai Lama, H. E. Chogye Trinchen Rinpoche, and currently with Drikung Lho Ontul Rinpoche, (given with Refuge the name, Lama Yongdu Chokyi Gyaltsen).

 During the 1980’s Lama Mark was a Resident Teacher during Namgyal Rinpoche’s seminary program at the Dharma Centre of Canada called The Academy.
 The title “Lama” was bestowed by H. E. Chogye Trinchen Rinpoche in 2001 with the name Lama Karma Tenpa Lekshe Yongdu, and in 2002 Namgyal Rinpoche gave authorization for Lama Mark to bestow Empowerments (wong-kur) in the Vajrayana Tantric tradition.
 Lama Mark also attended Namgyal Rinpoche’s final Teacher’s Training at the Dharma Centre of Canada in 2003.

 He is the author of the books, “Why Meditate?
 A Heart Song of Vast Release“, “Union of Loving-kindness and Emptiness”, “Blazing Awakeness, a very brief outline of the progress of insight within the classic Abhidhamma and Mahamudra-Dzogchen traditions”, “Contemplating Illusion Through Loving All Life” and most recently, “Liberation of What?
 The Science Behind Meditation and Liberation, a very brief survey”.
 He is also the editor of the booklet of prayers and contemplations called “A Basket of Gems”.